-The language of the financial world can be confusing as a student, but it is still important to understand what they mean in relation to your own finances.
+The language of the financial world can be confusing as a student, but it is still important to understand what they mean in relation to your finances.

 Cost of Attendance

 The cost of attendance refers to the amount of money it is going to cost you to attend college.
-This includes not only tuition but room and board, school supplies and even transportation.
+This includes not only tuition but also room and board, school supplies, and even transportation.
 Having a general idea of how much you should expect to pay during college can save you a lot of worrying later.

 Direct Subsidized Loans

 Each year, students who meet the financial criteria for it, are offered direct subsidized loans.
-These loans are unique in the sense that they do not gain interest during your time in school, provided you are enrolled at least part time, or during the six-month grace period after you graduate.
+These loans are unique in the sense that they do not gain interest during your time in school, provided you are enrolled at least part-time, or during the six-month grace period after you graduate.
 Each student will be offered different amounts depending on what their financial needs are.
-Though the do not gain interest, they still need to be paid back and that is something to keep in mind.
+Though they do not gain interest, they still need to be paid back and that is something to keep in mind.

 Direct Unsubsidized Loans